smcnaught/The-C-Player-s-Guide-Practice-Problems/reference-guide.md

 What is a value type?
 `Value types directly contain their data.
-They have a known, fixed size.` `The values types are: All numeric types (int, double, long, etc.), bool, struct, and char`
+They have a known, fixed size.` `The values types are: All numeric types (int, double, long, etc.), bool, struct, char`

 What is a reference type?
 `A reference type variable stores a reference to where it's data is stored in memory(on the heap)`